 Dr. Reates Curry is living inspiration.
 The bio-medical engineer at Ford Motor Company's Reseach and Innovation Center makes sure their cars provide the safest and most comfortable driving experience for consumers —and 17-year-old student Marianna Campbell wanted to know more about her day-to-day.

-In this episode of ESSENCE'S Boss Lady Project, Dr. Curry spends the day with Campbell showing her Ford's VIRTTEX Lab that tests cars and shares what it's like to be a successful Black engineer.
+In this episode of ESSENCE'S Boss Lady Project sponsored by FORD, Dr. Curry spends the day with Campbell showing her Ford's VIRTTEX Lab that tests cars and shares what it's like to be a successful Black engineer.